-When my parents are in town, this is the place they like to go to most.
-When they aren't in town, I'll go here and wax nostalgic about how they love this place.
 There are bright pictures on the walls by local artists, which are always changing, a solid wait staff that keeps the food coming at a rapid pace, and best of all, it won't break the bank.

 The Egg & I is a popular chain, and now Albuquerque has its own franchise.
 They offer lunch as well as breakfast.
 They offer whole wheat pancakes, French toast, waffles, a wide variety of egg dishes, and specialties such as cholesterol free eggs.